smennicke/smennicke.github.io/_publications/2019-11-festschrift2019.md

 venue: "The Art of Modelling Computational Systems: A Journey from Logic and Concurrency to Security and Privacy - Essays Dedicated to Catuscia Palamidessi on the Occasion of Her 60th Birthday"
 date: 2019-11-01
 coauthors:
-- Rob van Glabbeek
+- rglabbeek
-- Ursula Goltz
+- ugoltz
-- Christopher Lippert
+- clippert
 ---